-Is anger and pain all you got in there?
+Are anger and pain all you got in there?

 When people start on the project of inventorying their baggage they customarily find a whole lot of anger, pain and resentment and a liberal serving of fears.
 If they find any happiness, joy or contentment it doesn’t seem to take up much space and is easy to carry so it tends to go unnoticed.

-People who unpack their baggage find a whole lot of negative emotions, anger, fear and resentments, that they need to inventory before they can move on.
+People who unpack their baggage find a whole lot of negative emotions, anger, fear, and resentments, that they need to inventory before they can move on.
 Any good twelve-stepper can tell you that the big book says that inventories are not only done in red ink.
 You need to give yourself credit for the good parts of yourself.

 That asset taking, the black ink part of the inventory, will come up in a later post.

-The big book then goes on to provide specific directions on how to do a fourth step inventory of your anger, fears and resentments.
+The big book then goes on to provide specific directions on how to do a fourth step inventory of your anger, fears, and resentments.
 I will not try to repeat that explanation here.
 If you are interested in the full discussion the A.A. big book titled simply enough “Alcoholics Anonymous,” is available inexpensively and most everywhere.

 While we have since developed over 300 different therapy schools, each with its own set of initials and applications to various disorders, the A.A. program appears to work no matter what problem it is applied to.

 The closest cousin to this A.A. program among the therapy schools is the CBT process and its cousins REBT and DBT.

 The short version here is that by one method or another, the way to get recovery is to get a head change.
 Your thinking needs to change for your feelings to change.